ErnestoTz-WR/Udemy-VueJS-Maximilian/07-Better-Development-Setup/README.md

 2. Create the vue project by running `vue create {{name-of-folder}}` on the correct path.
 3. Give the necessary set up.
 4. Run `npm install` on the project to download the necessary dependencies.
+5. `npm run serve` will run the project.
 ## import

 It is the JavaScript syntax to use code from another file or package.